dojo/docs/developer/design/loader.rst

 That's pretty verbose and not very convenient.
 But this is also a highly unusal configuration that you'll rarely, if ever, need.

+Lastly, let's readdress module aliases.
+Recall at the end of the section that described module aliases, I gave an example of how to alias the module text to dojo/text.
+Here's that code again:

+.. code-block :: javascript

+  define("text" , ["dojo/text"], function(text) {
+	return text;
+  });

+Now that we know about the power of mapping module identifiers to paths, we could improve this by eliminating the moduleId argument.
+First, locate the module within your application tree, say at myApp/text

+.. code-block :: javascript

+  // resource resides at myApp/text
+  define(["dojo/text"], function(text) {
+	return text;
+  });

+Next, add a paths configuration:

+.. code-block :: javascript

+    require({
+      paths:{
+        text:"path/to/myApp/text"
+      }
+    });

+Now, when the module text is demanded, the algorithm will load the resource located at path/to/myApp/text.
+This is much better than replacing the text module with the alias module since we're now maintaining our own code rather than another library's code.
+But, there's an even-better solution.

+Notice that Step 4 in the algorithm, completely eliminates the need for explicit alias modules.
+In fact, all that's needed is a little configuration like this:

+.. code-block :: javascript

+    require({
+      aliases:[
+        ["text","dojo/text"
+      ]
+    });

+With this, whenever text is seen in a dependency argument to require or define, value of the dojo/text module will be returned--exactly the desired result!
+So far, once again, the dojo loader is the only loader that has this feature.

 ============================
 Relocating Module Namespaces